torvalds/linux/Documentation/core-api/assoc_array.rst

-Obsolete blocks and leaves are freed up after an RCU grace period has passed, so as long as anyone doing walking or iteration holds the RCU read lock, the old superstructure should not go away on them.
+Obsolete blocks and leaves are freed up after an RCU grace period has passed, so as long as anyone doing walking or iteration holds the RCU read lock, the old superstructure should analt go away on them.